Quantum optical classifier with superexponential speedup: METHOD

 with $\lambda = \{\lambda_{i_1 \ldots i_n}\}$ a collection of (trainable) parameters, $\U$ the spatial spectrum of the probe, and $b^\dagger_\omega(k)$ the creation operator of a photon in the probe mode.

-A photodetector is placed at the output of each branch.
+A photodetector with no spatial resolution is placed at the output of each branch.
 After feeding both states into a $50\!:\!50$ beam splitter, the rate of two-photon coincidences reads

 where $|| \cdot ||$ and $\langle \cdot , \cdot \rangle$ denote the $L^2$-norm and inner product, respectively.
 Here, $\alpha_\lambda(\O)$ depends on the normalization of the input and probe states, which can be $\alpha_{\lambda} < 1$ in the presence of optical losses.
 Whenever the two spectra are indistinguishable, i.e. when $\U$ perfectly matches $\I$, coincidences are not observed.
 On the other hand, the more distinguishable the input and the probe states are, the smaller $\langle \I(\cdot|\O),\U(\cdot|\lambda) \rangle$ becomes and the rate of coincidences increases.
-See \cref{app:Coincidences} for a derivation, and \cref{app:Fourier}, for a similar result in the Fourier domain.
+See Supplementary Material B for a derivation, and Supplementary Material D for a similar result in the Fourier domain.

 At the image plane $I$, with transverse coordinates $r = (x,y)$, we have

 This integral measures the point-wise overlap between the input image and the probe.
 We interpret it as the prediction of our classification model, where $\f_\lambda \in [0,1]$ represents the probability that $\I$ belongs to the class of $\U$.
 In particular, $\f_\lambda \to 0$ ($\f_\lambda \to 1$) when the class of $\I$ is orthogonal to (is the same of) $\U$.
 In the next section, we show how to encode a generic class in $\U$, by means of the optimization of the set of parameters $\lambda$.